Co-Constructing Alignment: A Participatory Approach to Situate AI Values: Toward Co-construction of Situated Value Alignment

 \subsection{Situating Value Misalignment in Use}

 Research on AI alignment has increasingly converged on the notion of ``misalignment,'' yet this term often functions as an \emph{empty signifier} \cite{kirkempty}: rhetorically powerful but underspecified.
 In much of the literature, misalignment is treated as a self-evident problem, invoking goals such as safety or fairness, without articulating the situated norms or expectations against which a system is judged.
 Such formulations remain viable largely at an abstract level.
 However, empirical alignment work demands concreteness: steering AI systems toward particular behaviours and away from others requires operational definitions and clearly articulated evaluative criteria.
-Our findings underscore the need for situated accounts of misalignment, grounded in actual use.
-Even within the context of LLM-based research assistants, participants engaged systems in diverse ways, producing qualitatively different misalignment experiences.
-Importantly, our analysis reveals that values, while deeply structuring users’ judgments and actions \cite{mishra2014decision, berger1987statistical}, rarely surface explicitly; instead, they become visible through moments of breakdown or discomfort.
-Misalignment thus appeared not as uniform failure or norm violation, but as context-dependent friction between users’ expectations and the AI-generated content.
+Our diary responses illustrate the need for situated accounts of misalignment, grounded in actual use.
+Despite the limited study scope, we observed diverse forms of engagement with the AI, resulting in qualitatively distinct misalignment experiences.
+Importantly, our analysis reveals that values, while deeply structuring users’ judgments and actions \cite{mishra2014decision, berger1987statistical}, rarely surfaced explicitly; instead, they became visible through moments of breakdown or discomfort.
+In our case, misalignment thus appeared not as uniform failure or norm violation, but as context-dependent friction between users’ situated values and the AI-generated content.

 These findings suggest that \textit{misalignment cannot be meaningfully identified, let alone resolved, without attending to how users interpret and negotiate value frictions in context}.
 Rather than a property of the model, misalignment emerges through users’ situated judgments about relevance, authority, and risk.
 This shifts analytic focus from locating misalignment “in” the system to examining how users make sense of and respond to value tensions in interaction, motivating closer attention to user agency in alignment practices.